Consensys/doc.teku/docs/HowTo/Builder-Network.md

 You can connect a [builder network](../Concepts/Builder-Network.md) to generate execution payloads for the [consensus client](../Concepts/Merge.md#consensus-clients).

-New blocks are recommended by the builder and validated by consensus client.
+The builder recommends new blocks that are validated by the consensus client.
 If the builder goes down, the local execution client proposes a block instead.

 ## Configure an endpoint